bollian/treasonous/README.md

-# report-base
+# treasonous
-A starter project for writing VT homework reports in LaTeX
+A collection of constitutions I've written, just for fun.